Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 Best for: Enterprises in the Microsoft ecosystem, teams needing governed BI with AI assistance, organizations with complex data models across multiple sources.

-Pricing: Free tier (Power BI Desktop); Pro ($10/user/month); Premium Per User ($20/user/month); Fabric capacity pricing for enterprise
+Pricing: Free download (Power BI Desktop); Pro ($14/user/month, billed yearly); Premium Per User ($24/user/month, billed yearly); Copilot needs Fabric or Premium capacity

 Learn more about Power BI